 McLaren is disappointed with its results.
 But the Colombian pilot defends himself, saying:

 "Even the team made a mistake in not calling me back to the pits as soon as the safety car entered the track.
-The important thing is to have shown that I'm going fast".
+The important thing is to have shown that I'm fast".

-"I have to admit that I was a little scared about the tire issue, but it immediately passed when I went out on track.
+"I have to admit that I was a little scared about the tyre issue, but it immediately passed when I went out on track.
 From that moment on, I only thought about going fast".

 Rubens Barrichello is even surprised by his result: